andrewahn-ubc/food-expiration-date-tracker/README.md

 - As a user, I want to be able to search for a food item in my fridge and see its expiration date
 - As a user, I want to have the option of saving the entire inventory in the main menu.
 - As a user, I want to have the ability to reload my fridge when I open the application.

+# Instructions for Grader
+1. You can generate the first required action related to adding Xs to a Y by clicking the "Add Item" button, after which you will be prompted to fill out information about the food item you want to add.
+Go ahead and add two items: 1 that has expired and 1 that hasn't.
+2. You can generate the second required action related to adding Xs to a Y by clicking the "Show Expired" button, upon which a new window will pop up.
+It should display the items in your fridge with expiration dates prior to the current date.
+3. You can locate my visual component by having completed user story #2.
+You should have seen a new window displaying the expired items along with an image.
+Notice what image pops up when you click "Show Expired" with no expired items!
+4. You can save the state of my application by clicking the "Save" button.
+5. You can reload the state of my application by clicking the "Load" button.
+6. EXTRA: to remove an item, click on the item with your cursor and click the "Remove" button.
+Want to search for the expiration date of a given item?
+Type the item's name into the text field and click the "Search" button.

+### Citations
+- A third-party library named SpringUtilities was downloaded (with permission from the source) into the UI folder.
+It was lightly modified to pass the 210 checkstyle policy as well as to remove unused methods.

+### Suppress Checkstyle
+A checkstyle warning was suppressed in the SpringUtilities class as a method was too long.
+It was written by a third party, so I felt that I should not modify it myself.
+I'm sorry for not checking with you prior to using it!